UCUCDUH/pols_501_wi16/web/stories/index.md

 - UW Library: [Data](http://guides.lib.uw.edu/friendly.php?s=research/data), [Political Science](http://guides.lib.uw.edu/friendly.php?s=research/polisci)

 # License

 <a rel="license" href="httpso://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by/4.0/88x31.png" /></a>

 Science should be open, and this course builds up other open licensed material, so unless otherwise noted, all materials for this class are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+The source for the materials of this course is on GitHub at <https://github.com/UW-POLS501/pols_501_wi16>.

 # Bugs